maveniix/rubysteps/lessons/003_tdd_tiny_tests/README.md

 ## Exercise 3 - A tiny testing framework

-So far we've used Ruby's built-in Test::Unit testing framework for our tiny tests.
+So far we've used the Minitest testing framework for our tiny tests.
 I've shown you the bare minimum you need to start writing tests, because it's important that you learn to do what you can with what you have available.
-There's a lot of other great stuff in Test::Unit, and a lot of other great test frameworks you can use (see the resource section at the end of this lesson), but it's important to remember that you can get a lot of mileage out of the most basic tools.
+There's a lot of other great stuff in Minitest, and a lot of other great test frameworks you can use (see the resource section at the end of this lesson), but it's important to remember that you can get a lot of mileage out of the most basic tools.

 In this exercise, we'll build a simple testing framework to see what's going on under the hood.
 We're not going to build a comprehensive framework - again, for